-In November 1981, the Australian censors again banned PRIVATE LESSONS.
-The problem for the 2370.60-meter (86:39) print was once more 'sexual exploitation of a minor'.
+In November 1981, a 2370.60-meter (86:39) print was once more banned because of the 'sexual exploitation of a minor'.
 Sunn Classic Productions appealed to the Review Board, but lost in December 1981.

 Here is how CINEMA PAPERS saw it at the time.

-Following the ban, Sunn Classics censored PRIVATE LESSONS down to 2323-meters (84:54).
-This proved to be to no avail, and the 'Reduced Version' was Refused Registration in May 1982,.
-Again, the reason was for the 'sexual exploitation of a minor'.
+This proved to be to no avail, as this 'reduced version' was Refused Registration in May 1982.
+Again, the reason was the 'sexual exploitation of a minor'.

-It was this censored version that went on to be released theatrically in Australia.
+It was this censored version, missing over ten minutes of footage, that went on to be released theatrically in Australia.

 In February 1984, it became law for all videotapes to be classified.
 The censors began the slow task of reviewing all the titles that had been released up until that time.
 They finally got to the Rigby-CIC Video release of PRIVATE LESSONS in November 1984.
-It was confirmed as an R for 'sexual allusions'.
+It was confirmed with an R-rating, which was awarded for 'sexual allusions'.